-The Bachelor of Science in Diagnostic Medical Sonography, both abdomen and adult cardiac concentrations, requires 18 months of study completed during six academic quarters.
+The Bachelor of Science in Diagnostic Medical Sonography, both adult cardiac and abdominal extended/OBGYN concentrations, requires 18 months of study completed during six academic quarters.
 Refer to the Academic Calendar for major holidays and break periods.

 Should students fail or decide to postpone or withdraw from a general education course, they will be allowed an additional 12 months from the time of graduation to complete the upper-division general education courses required to complete the bachelor's degree.